Srpska: The Struggle for Freedom

-Srpska: The Struggle for Freedom (Република Српска: Борба за слободу) is a 2022 documentary film about the history of Serbs of Bosnia and Herzgovina.
+Srpska: The Struggle for Freedom (Република Српска: Борба за слободу) is a 2022 documentary film about the history of Serbs of Bosnia and Herzegovina.
 Directed and produced by Serbian Canadian filmmaker Boris Malagurski, the film was released on October 1, 2022, in Banja Luka, Bosnia and Herzegovina.
 The film includes an interview with Sarajevo-born film director Emir Kusturica.

 Synopsis

 The film starts with the beginnings of organized institutions in the areas around the source and lower course of the river Bosna, chronicling the rise of the medieval Bosnian state.
 The film later presents the fate of the Serbs inhabiting the land as intertwined with that of the Ottoman Empire and, eventually, Austria-Hungary’s fate, with the assassination of Archduke Franz Ferdinand in Sarajevo sparking World War I.

 The film then documents the role that this land played in the first Yugoslav state – the Kingdom of Serbs, Croats, and Slovenes, which later became the Kingdom of Yugoslavia.
 The suffering of the people, predominantly Serbs, Jews, Roma, and others, during World War II is presented in the film, together with a more peaceful and prosperous time that followed, under the Socialist Federal Republic of Yugoslavia as led by Josip Broz Tito.

 The film explains the principles according to which socialist Yugoslavia was organized, and also describes the stated goals of that state, which aspired to provide "centuries of peace" for the region.
 The 1984 Winter Olympics in Sarajevo is a theme that runs throughout the film, as an example of what the people of the region could achieve when they put their differences aside and worked together for the common good and healthy competition.

 The events that lead to the bloody wars in the former Yugoslavia are explained briefly and chronologically from the beginning to the end of the war in Bosnia and Herzegovina with the signing of the Dayton Agreement in 1995 that led to the formation of the entity called Republika Srpska.